Mid-States Football Association

 The Mid-States Football Association (MSFA) is a college athletic conference affiliated with the National Association of Intercollegiate Athletics (NAIA).
 The conference sponsors only football.
 Member institutions are located in Illinois, Indiana, Michigan, and Ohio.
 The MSFA was organized in 1993, and on-field competition began in 1994.
 The conference is divided into two leagues, the Mideast League and the Midwest League.
 The two MSFA league champions each earn an automatic bid to the NAIA football national championship playoffs.
 MSFA member schools have won eight NAIA football national championships.

-For other sports, MSFA-member schools are affiliated with a variety of other conferences including the Chicagoland Collegiate Athletic Conference, the Crossroads League, and the Wolverine–Hoosier Athletic Conference.
+For other sports, MSFA-member schools are affiliated with a variety of other conferences including the Chicagoland Collegiate Athletic Conference, the Crossroads League, the River States Conference, and the Wolverine–Hoosier Athletic Conference.